ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

-  - The keyword ``Equivalent diameter`` takes in four arguments to generate a log-normal distribution for the particle's equivalent diameter; they are the `Log-normal distribution's`_ standard deviation and mean, and the minimum and maximum cut-off values for the diameter.
+  - The keyword ``Equivalent diameter`` takes in four arguments to generate a log-normal distribution for the particle's equivalent diameter; they are the `Normal distribution's`_ standard deviation and mean, and the minimum and maximum cut-off values for the diameter.
 The values should correspond to :math:`\mu m` scale.
   - The ``Aspect ratio`` takes only the mean value as input.
 If the resultant microstructure contains equiaxed grains then this value should be set to `1`.